software-tools-books/js4ds/_en/vis.md

 ```
 {: title="src/vis/react-02/app.js"}

-- Option 3: use `import` where we can and fix the `require` statements in server-side code when Node is upgraded
+The third option is to use `import` where we can
+and fix the `require` statements in the server-side code when Node is upgraded.
-  - We can call the thing we import anything we want, but we will stick to `vegaEmbed` for consistency with previous examples
+We can call the thing we import anything we want,
+but we will stick to `vegaEmbed` for consistency with previous examples:

 ```js
 import vegaEmbed from 'vega-embed'